“Dang Good Cleaning for that Dang Good Feeling!”

 Breathe Easy in your Home.

 According to the EPA, we spend 90% of our time indoors.
-During the winter months, we keep everything sealed up, draft-free.
+During the winter months, we keep everything sealed up and draft-free.
 Unfortunately, protecting ourselves from those extreme cold Albertan temperatures can have a detrimental effect on people who suffer from respiratory problems or allergies.
-Alberta winters can be extended.
-Even early spring can be too cold to open up the home to fresher air.
+Alberta winters can be lengthy and extend well into April and May.
+Even an early spring can be too cold to open up the home to fresher air.

-How do I know if I am being affected by Poor Indoor Air Quality?
+How do I know if I am affected by Poor Indoor Air Quality?

-According to the Canadian Centre for Occupational Health and Safety (CCOHS), it is not unusual to experience one or more symptoms.
+According to the Canadian Centre for Occupational Health and Safety (CCOHS), it is not unusual to experience one or more of the following symptoms:

 • Allergy Symptoms – Coughing and Sneezing